-General and Compassionate Care Visitation: The resident will have no more than two (2) visitors per visit at any one time and the visit shall not exceed 45 minutes.
-Visitation shall be by appointment only and will be conducted in designated areas with center staff supervision.
+Indoor, Outdoor, and Compassionate Care Visitation: Visitation shall be by appointment only and will be conducted in designated areas with center staff monitoring.
 Visitors shall plan to arrive 15 minutes prior to your appointment to allow for proper screening and education.

 We want to convey our sincere concern for those who have been diagnosed positive for COVID-19.
 Our thoughts are with them and their loved ones at this challenging time, and our deepest condolences go out to everyone who has lost a loved one during this crisis.

 Additional information on mitigating steps the center is taking to prevent and control the spread of COVID-19, as well as cumulative information on COVID-19 cases at the center, can be found below.